patiernom/roman-numerals/README.md

 Online version it's available [here](http://patiernom.github.io/roman-numerals)

 The Converter has a limit, it can convert numbers from 1 to 3,999.

 To convert Roman numerals greater than 3,999, a leading underline character to input Roman numerals with an overline it's usually used.

 A line over a Roman numeral means it is multiplied by 1,000.

-Actually this is not implemented in this version of the Converter.
+Actually, this is not implemented in this version of the Converter.

 ## Project
 The project it is powered by [React ( react-create-app )](https://reactjs.org/docs/create-a-new-react-app.html) and [Material UI](https://material-ui.com/) for the basic style and components.